AamenElgharably/Self-Optimized-Agent-for-Load-Balancing-and-Energy-Efficiency/README.md

 Note: that ns-3 installtion directory is called Path_to_NS3_Directory.

-1- Copy New_agent folder to Path_to_NS3_Directory/scratch/.
+1- Copy New_agent,TD3 folders to Path_to_NS3_Directory/scratch/.
 Try not to use nested folders i.e. avoid: scratch/folder1/folder2/file.cc, instead use scratch/folder1/file.cc.

 2- Replace the diectory Path_to_NS3_Directory/scr/lte with the directory inside the archived file in lte(1).zip (Rememebr to backup the original)